TristanvanLeeuwen/IP_and_Im_Lectures/_sources/ip_function_spaces.md

 ## Well-posedness

-We may again wonder wether the equation $Ku = f$ is well-posed.
+We may again wonder whether the equation $Ku = f$ is well-posed.
 To formally analyse this we introduce the following notation:

 * $\mathcal{D}(K) = \mathcal{U}$ denotes the *domain* of $K$,
 * $\mathcal{R}(K) = \{Ku\,|\,u\in\mathcal{U}\}$ denotes the *range* of $K$,